ketan6789/Simulation-of-Closed-Loop-Controlled-Power-Converters/README.md

 ## **Overview**
 This repository contains Simulink models of closed-loop controlled power converters.
 These models implement feedback-based control strategies to enhance stability and performance.

-Currently, the repository includes a **closed-loop buck converter**, and more simulations (such as rectifiers, buck-boost converters, and multi-phase inverters) will be added over time.
+Currently, the repository includes a **closed-loop buck converter**, and more simulations (such as rectifiers, buck-boost converters, and inverters) will be added over time.

 ## **Contents**
 - **Closed-Loop Buck Converter**